slinkp/inheritance_talk/slides.rst

   probably never heard any of this and may learn something.
 Wanted to share my observations and opinions and hopefully we'll all (including me) learn something.
-  Also, hope that other people will do tech talks during these meetings.
-  Also, MORE BITLY INTERNAL PRESENTATIONS IN GENERAL

 ----